thanksmister/android-mqtt-alarm-panel/README.md

     mjpeg_url: http://192.168.1.1:2971/camera/stream
     name: Alarm Panel Camera
 ```

-## MQTT and HTTP Commands
+## MQTT Commands
-Interact and control the application and device remotely using either MQTT or HTTP (REST) commands, including using your device as an announcer with Google Text-To-Speach.
+Interact and control the application and device remotely using either MQTT commands, including using your device as an announcer with Google Text-To-Speach.
+Each device required a unique base topic which you set in the MQTT settings, the default is "alarmpanel".
+This distinguishes your device if you are running multiple devices.

 ### Commands
 Key | Value | Example Payload | Description